jonathanhuml/jonathanhuml.github.io/_pages/about.md

 *UPDATE (6/23):* I moved to Columbia's Statistics department to work on my PhD.
 I have added reflections on my time at Harvard in the essays section.
 Thanks to all of the folks who made my time in Boston possible, especially: my mom and dad, as well as my grandpa Wile; IACS peers and friends, especially Bill Zhai, Emilia Mazzolenis, and Albert Ge; members of the CRISP lab and Shubham Choudhary, who will soon be kicked out for his heinous criminal activity; the OG DURM Squad including Fat Kat Richard, "De Nang" Dale David, and Jimbo Jambs; Matt Damon for calling me "Tiny Tim" at the Good Will Hunting Bench; the amazing Maria Stavros Shevory for being the best physical therapist on the planet.

 *UPDATE (9/23):* I have actually deferred my enrollment at Columbia until next Fall.
-However, I will be continuing research with [Dr. John Cunningham](https://stat.columbia.edu/~cunningham/) in the meantime.
+However, I will be continuing research with [John Cunningham](https://stat.columbia.edu/~cunningham/) in the meantime.
 Please continue to reach out for collaborations, academic or non-academic, until I come back to New York next summer!

 Personal